ringerc/otel-express-node-instrumentation-issue/README.md

 The server responds to GET requests to the `/test` endpoint, and has a single simple global middleware function that logs the request timestamp to the console so the Express tracing has something other than the initial request to trace.

-Except that the Express traces never seem to fire, only the http traces.

 The tracing initialization script is written in typescript and bundled with esbuild, but no difference is observed when it's converted to handwritten cjs.